Alez87/pokedex/README.md

 ## Production notes

-This application has been conceived to be used in a test environment. if you want to use it in production environment be aware of:
+This application has been conceived to be used in a test environment.
+If you want to use it in production environment be aware of:
 - add an autentication system
 - add log with widely libraries like the env_logger crate, avoiding println!()
 - rember to use the '--release' flag when building or running